Introduction

 What should I do if I have more questions?

-If you have more questions about cookies, tracking, or consent, we recommend contacting a lawyer or privacy specialist.
-At 12 Channels, our subject matter experts are always happy to chat about these topics and help you find the best solution for your business.
+If you have further inquiries regarding cookies, tracking, or consent, it is advisable to consult a legal expert or privacy specialist.
+At 12 Channels, our subject matter specialists are always ready to engage in discussions about these topics and assist you in finding the optimal solution for your business.

 Conclusion